Last Updated: June 2026 12 min read

 Do I have to go through probate to sell an inherited house?

-Not always.
-If the property was held in a trust, joint tenancy with right of survivorship, or Lady Bird deed, probate isn't required.
-Otherwise, you need court approval.
+Not in every case.
+If the property was held in a trust, joint tenancy with right of survivorship, tenancy by the entirety, or a properly recorded Lady Bird deed, the title company may have a non-probate path.
+Otherwise, court authority may be needed before a deed can be signed.

 How is an inherited house taxed in Florida?

 Florida has no state estate or inheritance tax.
 Federally, you get a stepped-up basis (fair market value at date of death), so you only pay capital gains on appreciation after the date of death.
-Most inherited homes sold quickly owe zero capital gains.
+A prompt sale may have little or no taxable gain, but basis records, improvements, sale costs, and estate facts should be reviewed by a tax advisor.

 How long do I have to sell?